satshakit/satshakit-128/README.md

 - **16k of ram** instead of 2k
 - **32 IO** pins instead of 23

-Finally satshakit 128 is even smaller than satshakit cnc.
+Finally satshakit 128 is smaller than satshakit cnc and it costs **13 euro** each (much less for more).

 Here you can have a look on **satshakit 128 board**: